 When it kicks in: It can start at any point, but for many women, it’s worse in the second and third trimesters.

 Possible causes: With your growing baby taking up more of your stomach, the acid can get forced up into your esophagus.
 Also, progesterone, a pregnancy hormone, is a suspected culprit as well.
+Progesterone is known to slow your gastrointestinal tract, which can lead to heartburn.

 How could it possibly affect your pregnancy: It can be painful and may keep you up at night.